-Local restaurant news, changes, announcements and openings continue to flow at a steady pace in 2017.
+Local restaurant news, changes, announcements and openings continue to flow at a steady pace.

 The menu of restaurant options for hungry diners continues to take shape and grow with an overarching trend of new fast-casual concepts being introduced to the market.